Shared Mission

 - from other Baltic players with the ambition to innovate and ensure that critical infrastructure is secure, and that society remains functional during a crisis

-Applicants from all types of organisational structures, including private companies such as startups, industry associations, NGOs, government agencies and municipalities, are encouraged to apply.
+Applicants represented a wide range of organisational structures, including private companies such as startups, industry associations, NGOs, government agencies, and municipalities.
+Both local and international initiatives were considered.

 What do we offer?